hosseinbahak/hosseinbahak/README.md

 -->
 - 🌱 I’m currently studying computer engineering
 - ⚡ Fun fact: working on AI and ML algorhitms, web developing are my favorites
-- 📫 How to reach me: I can get your messages on [linkdin](https://www.linkedin.com/in/hosseinbahak/) and of course Gmail :)
+- 📫 I can get your messages on [linkdin](https://www.linkedin.com/in/hosseinbahak/) and of course Gmail :)